soft corals text index | photo index

 Pulau Hantu, Apr 04

-Polyps are tiny, with 8 branched tentacles.
+Polyps tiny with eight branched tentacles.

 Polyps reinforced with large sclerites.